 Exam Changes For 2018 – CITB Site Safety Plus Courses

 CITB have made considerable exam changes to the Site Safety Plus courses.
-If you or your workers are looking to attend a CITB course this year you will need to read this important information.

 The exam changes have come with the new CITB scheme rules that were implemented in January 2018.
 Take a look below at the changes that have been made to each course.